- Operational Guidelines

 PARTNERSHIP CHAIR RESPONSIBILITIES

-- Serve as official chair of monthly Partnership meeting.
+- Serves as official Chair of Partnership meetings;

-- The Chair position will rotate among the Partners, according to the following schedule, which is alphabetical by municipality, then by county agencies:
+- The Chair position will rotate among the Partners, according to the following schedule:

 - 2019 – Douglas County Libraries